-- 12.3 11.3 In the event an Anti-Doping Organization refuses to allow a Participant or Personan individual access to his or her Personal Information, it shall inform the Participant/Personindividual and set out in writing the reasons for refusing the request as soon as practicable.
-Anti-Doping Organizations shall ensure that Participants/Personsindividuals only obtain Personal Information relating to themselves, and not relating to other Participants or third Personsindividuals, where they seek to obtain access to Personal Information pursuant to this Article 11.2. - 12.4 H1.4-Where an Anti-Doping Organization's Processing of Personal Information is shown to be inaccurate, incomplete, or excessive, it shall, as appropriate, rectify, amend, block or delete the relevant Personal Information as soon as possible.
+- 12.2 Anti-Doping Organizations have to respond to requests from individuals to whom the Personal Information relates seeking access to their Personal Information, except if doing so imposes a disproportionate burden on the Anti-Doping Organizations in terms of cost or effort given the nature of the Personal Information in question. - 12.3 In the event an Anti-Doping Organization refuses to allow an individual access to his or her Personal Information, it shall inform the individual and set out in writing the reasons for refusing the request as soon as practicable.
+Anti-Doping Organizations shall ensure that individuals only obtain Personal Information relating to themselves, and not relating to other individuals, where they seek to obtain access to Personal Information pursuant to this Article 12. - 12.4 Where an Anti-Doping Organization's Processing of Personal Information is shown to be inaccurate, incomplete, or excessive, it shall, as appropriate, rectify, amend, block or delete the relevant Personal Information as soon as possible.
 If the Anti-Doping Organization has disclosed the Personal Information in question to another Anti-Doping Organization that to its knowledge or belief continues to Process the Personal Information, it shall inform that Anti-Doping Organization of the change as soon as possible, unless this proves impossible or involves a disproportionate effort.
-The Anti-Doping Organization shall inform the Participant or Person individual about these Anti-Doping Organizations where they request the information. - 12.5 11.5 Without prejudice to any other rights a Participant or Personan individual may have under applicable laws, a Participant or Personan individual shall be entitled to initiate a complaint with an Anti-Doping Organization where he or she has a reasonable, good-faith belief that an Anti-Doping Organization is not complying with this International Standard and each Anti-Doping Organization shall have a documented procedure in place for dealing with such complaints in a fair and impartial manner.
-In the event that the complaint cannot be satisfactorily resolved, the Participant or Personindividual may notify WADA, which will handle the complaint in accordance with the International Standard for Code Compliance by Signatories.
-Where the International Standard for the Data Protection of Privacy and Personal Information is not being adhered to, the relevant Anti-Doping Organization will be required to resolve the non-conformity in accordance with the International Standard for Code Compliance by Signatories.
-Nothing in this International Standard prevents a Participant or Personan individual from lodging a complaint with any competent authority responsible for the protection of privacy and personal information, and Anti-Doping Organizations shall cooperate with such authorities when investigating the complaint.
+The Anti-Doping Organization shall inform the individual about these Anti-Doping Organizations where they request the information. - 12.5 Without prejudice to any other rights an individual may have under applicable laws, an individual shall be entitled to initiate a complaint with an Anti-Doping Organization where he or she has a reasonable, good-faith belief that an Anti-Doping Organization is not complying with this International Standard and each Anti-Doping Organization shall have a documented procedure in place for dealing with such complaints in a fair and impartial manner.
+In the event that the complaint cannot be satisfactorily resolved, the individual may notify WADA, which will handle the complaint in accordance with the International Standard for Code Compliance by Signatories.
+Where the International Standard for Data Protection is not being adhered to, the relevant Anti-Doping Organization will be required to resolve the non-conformity in accordance with the International Standard for Code Compliance by Signatories.
+Nothing in this International Standard prevents an individual from lodging a complaint with any competent authority responsible for the protection of privacy and personal information, and Anti-Doping Organizations shall cooperate with such authorities when investigating the complaint.